ManicFlame/Senior-Honours-Project-Solutions-to-CGLE/README.md

-This repository contains the code I used for numerical simulations of the CGLE.
+This repository contains the code I created and used for numerical simulations of the CGLE.
 Below is a description of each file:

 ginzburg-landau modA : Generates plots of |A| vs. x every 50.0 time units, saves them as .png files in the same folder as the program